King Charles III’s coronation: How and when to watch in the US

-King Charles III’s coronation Saturday will mix of a thousand-year tradition with the streaming age.
+King Charles III’s coronation Saturday will mix a thousand-year tradition with the streaming age.

 The pomp and ceremony will be unmissable for U.K. residents, but what about royal watchers across the Atlantic?
 There are plenty of options to watch the regalia-heavy event that serves as a formal confirmation of King Charles’ dual role as head of state and titular leader of the Church of England — for those willing to wake up early enough.